esauta/TBN_learning/README.md

 # Cite
 If you use this code in your research work, please cite:

-Sauta E et al. "A Bayesian data fusion based approach for learning genome-wide transcriptional regulatory networks."
-BMC Bioinformatics (2020)
+Sauta, E., Demartini, A., Vitali, F. et al. A Bayesian data fusion based approach for learning genome-wide transcriptional regulatory networks.
+BMC Bioinformatics 21, 219 (2020). https://doi.org/10.1186/s12859-020-3510-1

 # Installation